127-0398

 86002887

 Extending from Broad Street to Byrd Park, this divided thoroughfare is an expression of Progressive Era urbanity, a reflection of the expansive idealism of the City Beautiful Movement.
 Though a street was here in 1817, The Boulevard did not acquire its present character until a century later.
 The avenue is distinguished by porticoed apartment houses built to accommodate the fashion for large, well-appointed flats popularized in New York City.
 These are interspersed with porch-fronted town houses in varying harmonious styles.
 A setting for several institutional buildings was provided by the grounds of Robert E. Lee Camp No. 1, (which included the Home for Confederate Women, Confederate Memorial Chapel, and the Robinson House), on which was built the Virginia Museum of Fine Arts, the Virginia Museum of History and Culture, and the headquarters of the United Daughters of the Confederacy.
 These buildings, along with several churches, constitute a veritable museum of early-20th-century urban architecture.
+The Boulevard was renamed in 2019 to honor tennis star, social activist and Richmond native son Arthur Ashe.

-In 2015, the areas of significance for the Boulevard Historic District were updated to include Social History, and the period of significance was extended from 1935 to 1959 to encompass additional growth and evolution related to significant historic trends in architecture and social history.
+In 2015, the areas of significance for The Boulevard Historic District were updated to include Social History, and the period of significance was extended from 1935 to 1959 to encompass additional growth and evolution related to significant historic trends in architecture and social history.
 The district’s historic boundaries were not altered.
 Additionally, this nomination update discussed a variety of additions, renovations, and enlargements to the Virginia Museum of Fine Arts and the Virginia Historical Society/Battle Abbey (now the Virginia Museum of History and Culture).
 The evolution of each of these buildings reflects continued development and significance of the district in the areas of Social History and Architecture.
 The majority of these architect-designed construction projects were associated with the district’s continued rise as a cultural center in Richmond, and with the continued dedication of both institutions to the district’s architectural idioms.

 [NRHP Approved: 9/29/2015]

-Last Updated: March 29, 2024
+Last Updated: April 30, 2024

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.